 true, false |

-* Available on Pro and Enterprise plans.
+* Avalable on Pro and Enterprise plans

 For global appearance settings, such as the colors and fonts used across your entire Metabase instance, see Customizing Metabase’s appearance.

-Downloading results is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).
+Disabling downloads is only available on Pro and Enterprise plans (both self-hosted and on Metabase Cloud).

 in the embedding URL in the iframe’s src